Giving Effective Presentations

 - Breathing exercises: Try 4-7-8 breathing to slow down and calm the mind and body.
 Inhale quietly through your nose to the count of four; hold your breath to the count of seven; exhale with sound through your mouth to the count of eight.

 - Maintain eye-contact.
 This will help you stay engaged with your audience and hold their attention during the speech.
 The goal is to make eye contact or maintain the illusion of eye-contact with members in the audience at all times you are speaking to them.
 An effective strategy for maintaining eye contact is to shift your focus between different areas of the audience (room) every few seconds.
+On Zoom, you can look at your camera to simulate the appearance of eye contact for the audience rather than looking at the faces on the screen.

 - Incorporate movement.
 Consider incorporating movement into your presentation.
 Movement can help support your message, connect with the audience, and dissipate nervous energy.
 Some tips for incorporating body movement include: